Little by Little: Continual Learning via Incremental Mixture of Rank-1 Associative Memory Experts: Visualizations

-In Sec.\ref{sec:rank_vis} (Fig.\ref{fig:main_rank_visual}), we illustrated rank activations during the learning of Task 1 and Task 2.
-Here, we extend these visualizations to additional tasks and scenarios in Fig.\ref{fig:supp_rank_visual} and Fig.\ref{fig:supp_rank_visual2}.
+In Sec.~\ref{sec:rank_vis} (Fig.~\ref{fig:main_rank_visual}), we illustrated memory atom activations during the learning of Task 1 and Task 2.
+Here, we extend these visualizations to additional tasks and scenarios in Fig.~\ref{fig:supp_rank_visual} and Fig.~\ref{fig:supp_rank_visual2}.

-\textbf{MoRA retains task‐specific semantics without forgetting.} Fig. \ref{fig:supp_rank_visual} shows the activation maps for the same Task 1 image after training on Task 1 (a), Task 2 (b), and the last Task 10 (c).
+\textbf{\ours retains task-specific semantics without forgetting.} Fig.~\ref{fig:supp_rank_visual} shows the activation maps for the same Task 1 image after training on Task 1 (a), Task 2 (b), and the last Task 10 (c).
 Patches corresponding to the airplane object are outlined in orange.
-In all three snapshots, Rank at index 0 remains consistently and exclusively activated for those airplane patches, demonstrating that MoRA has effectively memorized the airplane‐specific knowledge into Rank 0.
+In all three snapshots, the atom at index 0 remains consistently and exclusively activated for those airplane patches, demonstrating that \ours has effectively stored the airplane-specific knowledge in memory atom 0.
 Even after 10 subsequent tasks, this pattern remains unchanged, indicating that later updates do not overwrite or interfere with the learned airplane representations.
-In other words, MoRA effectively memorizes and preserves task‐relevant semantics, thereby mitigating catastrophic forgetting.
+In other words, \ours effectively memorizes and preserves task-relevant semantics, thereby mitigating catastrophic forgetting.

-\textbf{MoRA encodes generic semantics that are reused across tasks.} Fig.~\ref{fig:supp_rank_visual2} examines an input image from Task 9 before and after learning Task 9.
-Panel (a) shows the activation map of data from Task 1 after learning Task 1: Rank 11 (outlined in blue) already responds strongly to sky‐background patches, demonstrating that MoRA has stored a generic “blue sky” concept in this rank.
-In panel (b), when we infer on the Task 9 image before training on Task 9, Rank 11 is again activated for the sky regions, confirming that MoRA reuses this shared knowledge for unseen data.
-Finally, panel (c) shows the activation map after learning Task 9: Rank 11 remains dedicated to the sky background, while newly initialized ranks specialize in the “car” object semantics.
-This persistent reuse of Rank 11 across tasks illustrates MoRA’s ability to capture and retain common features as reusable memory slots, reducing redundancy and facilitating knowledge reuse.
+\textbf{\ours encodes generic semantics that are reused across tasks.} Fig.~\ref{fig:supp_rank_visual2} examines an input image from Task 9 before and after learning Task 9.
+Panel (a) shows the activation map of data from Task 1 after learning Task 1: memory atom 11 (outlined in blue) already responds strongly to sky-background patches, demonstrating that \ours has stored a generic ``blue sky'' concept in this atom.
+In panel (b), when we infer on the Task 9 image before training on Task 9, atom 11 is again activated for the sky regions, confirming that \ours reuses this shared knowledge for unseen data.
+Finally, panel (c) shows the activation map after learning Task 9: atom 11 remains dedicated to the sky background, while newly initialized atoms specialize in the ``car'' object semantics.
+This persistent reuse of atom 11 across tasks illustrates \ours's ability to capture and retain common features as reusable memory slots, reducing redundancy and facilitating knowledge reuse.